 My strength, I think, is my adequate command of English.
 I can write with poetic justice, and humor, with good enough vocabulary and grammar to not bore the readers.
 I am also careful with my spelling and word choices.

 What is the major obstacle that you faced while writing your book, An Immoral Erotic Parable of American Eve & African Adam?

 There were two.

 Second, it was a porn movie setting and I wanted to introduce film script writing in the story (movie scripts were invaluably typed in Courier New font), but Amazon Kindle would not allow 2 fonts and it mainly uses its Bookery font styles.
 My solution is to set the script in Bold but smaller point size, to distinguish it from the body text.
-I have no problem for the paperback or hardcover versions which use Courier New for script and Dante fonts for the body text.
+I have no problem with the paperback or hardcover versions which use Courier New for script and Dante fonts for the body text.

 I will give the same advice Stephen King gave me in his book, “to be able to write well, you have to read more.”

 I’d add, in editing, listen to what you’ve written.
-I use Microsoft Word Read-Aloud feature to detect subtle errors and similar-sounding words that spelling checker passed (e.g. “and” vs “an”), and in dialogues to use contraction to speak naturally (e.g. “I’ve…” rather than “I have…”, “hasn’t” vs “has not”) and so on.
+I use Microsoft Word Read-Aloud feature to detect subtle errors and similar-sounding words that the spelling checker passed (e.g. “and” vs “an”), and in dialogues to use contractions to speak naturally (e.g. “I’ve…” rather than “I have…”, “hasn’t” vs “has not”) and so on.